fusioncharts/dev_centre_docs/getting-started/php/setting-data-source-using-url-in-php.md

 The only difference between the two methods is the value that is passed to the `dataFormat` attribute.
 For the first method, the `dataFormat` attribute takes `json` or `xml` as values, depending on the chart data.
 For the second method, the values will be `jsonurl` and `xmlurl`.

-This article explains how you can set the chart data using the URL of the corresponding file using `react-fusioncharts` component.
+This article explains how you can set the chart data using the URL of the corresponding file using FusionCharts PHP wrapper.

 ## Load data using JSON as URL